 So, whether it’s a new intranet, ESN, email newsletter or video platform, here are our top tips for keeping magpie syndrome at bay, and choosing a technology that’s right for your organisation.

-One of the key trends to come out of the latest State of the Sector report by Gatehouse was that digital hasn’t been the game changer many thought it would be, and that face-to-face still reigns supreme.
+Face-to-face continues to reign supreme.
 And despite the buzz around ESNs, the most frequently used channels are still the intranet, email, e-newsletters and video.

 But is it the fault of the tools, or that organisations often experience magpie syndrome when a shiny new piece of technology is waved in front of them?
 How many of us truly understand what’s involved in successfully rolling out digital platforms or if they’re even right for our organisation?